D. J. Dean (soccer)

 Dominique Jeremías Dean (born 29 September 1998), known as D.J.
-Dean, is a footballer who plays as a winger for Liga Nacional club Xinabajul.
+Dean, is a footballer who plays as a winger.
 Born in the United States, he holds both American and Guatemalan citizenships.

 Career

 On 9 June 2018, Dean signed with United Soccer League side Tulsa Roughnecks.

 On 4 January 2020, Dean joined Guatamalen side Antigua GFC.

 On 29 July 2021, he made the move to Guastatoya.